Back

 With tab bars, it’s easy to reach the menu: users don’t have to stretch out their thumbs or use the other hand

 On the left screen, you have to scroll down to reach the button.
-On the right screen, a user is saved from extra movements
+On the right screen, the user is saved from extra movements.

 In total, our designers created about 40 wireframes for the crypto wallet.